All Episodes

 It is really sad.

-But no one's like you said, like believing and like putting themselves out there to actually experience these things.
+But no one's, like you said, like believing and like putting themselves out there to actually experience these things.

-Yeah, I I wouldn't believe a ghost video from 10 years ago before I started this, and then I only started believing because I physically experienced it myself in person.
+I wouldn't believe a ghost video from 10 years ago before I started this.

-It's like if you just try to take someone's word for it, you know, whatever.
+Just like with faith, it's like if you just try to take someone's word for it, you know, whatever.

 But if you were to go to church and actually read these things and like go for it and really put yourself in there, then you might find God.